 As indicated by this lacuna, the keyword “sex” continues to draw much of its force from its dual referent.
-In academic research, nearly as frequently as in popular discourse, mainstream scholars still wed sex (male or female) to sexuality (homo- or hetero-), applying what feminist philosopher Judith Butler (1990, 9) famously called a “heterosexual matrix” across a wide array of disciplinary and interdisciplinary research fields, often by relying implicitly on the concept of biological reproduction.
-A more critical approach also assumes that sex is the real-life referent for studies of both gender and sexuality but then shifts its attention away from questions concerning the physical foundations of sex and toward a focus on the relations of power that have organized historically variable constructions of gender and sexuality.
-This social-constructivist form of analysis draws its force in large part from the feminist insistence that “gender,” understood as a cultural or social system, can be neither reduced to nor deduced from “sex,” understood as a biological destiny that, with rare exceptions, makes men “masculine” and women “feminine.”
+In academic research, nearly as frequently as in popular discourse, mainstream scholars still wed sex (male or female) to sexuality (homo- or hetero-), applying what feminist philosopher Judith Butler (1990, 9) famously called a “heterosexual matrix” across a wide array of disciplinary and interdisciplinary research fields.
+A more critical approach also assumes that sex is the real-life referent for studies of both gender and sexuality but then shifts its attention away from questions concerning the physical foundations of sex and toward a focus on the relations of power that have organized historically variable practices of gender and sexuality.
+This social-constructivist form of analysis draws its force in large part from the feminist insistence that “gender,” understood as a cultural or social system of practice, can be neither reduced to nor deduced from “sex,” understood as a biological inheritance that provides “men” and “women” with more or less “masculine” and “feminine” identities.
 It also profits from the related move within “sex-positive” strains of feminism and, beginning in the 1990s, queer theory to suggest that the critical study of sex and sexuality has no more intimate relation to the study of gender than it does to that of any other system of cultural or social classification (Rubin 1984; Sedgwick 1990).
 The result has been the development of a new and paradoxical common sense: sex tends to be treated today as a stable category of analysis, even as it is said to require scrutiny for the ways in which it intersects with other axes of social recognition and power, including gender, race, class, religion, region, and ability, among many others (Harper et al. 1997).

-Take as a representative example of this paradox a passage from one of the most canonical (and useful) surveys of the history of sexuality written about the United States: John D’Emilio and Estelle Freedman’s Intimate Matters: A History of Sexuality in America (1988/1997).
-Appearing in the context of a discussion of nineteenth-century same-sex romantic friendships, the passage begins with the assertion that “the overlap of the romantic, erotic, and physical has made it difficult to define these relationships, especially in light of the way sexual meanings have changed in the twentieth century” and includes a criticism of more conventional historians who have responded to this difficulty by assuming that such relationships were devoid of “sex” (121).
+Take as a representative example of this paradox a passage from one of the most canonical and useful surveys of the history of sexuality written about the United States: John D’Emilio and Estelle Freedman’s Intimate Matters: A History of Sexuality in America ( 1997).
+Appearing in the context of a discussion of nineteenth-century same-sex romantic friendships, the passage begins with the assertion that “the overlap of the romantic, erotic, and physical has made it difficult to define these relationships, especially in light of the way sexual meanings have changed in the twentieth century,” and includes a criticism of more conventional historians who have responded to this difficulty by assuming that such relationships were devoid of “sex” (121).
 D’Emilio and Freedman then raise the related and apparently more vexing question of what counts as “sex,” opening a new paragraph with the following assertion: “However difficult it may be to know whether sexual—that is, genital—relations characterized particular same-sex friendships, it is clear that the meaning of same-sex love gradually changed over the course of the nineteenth century” (122).
-Typical of much social-constructivist historiography, this epistemological compromise is notable in two ways: it draws on and confirms the key insight of constructivist research on the history of sexuality by insisting that the social and cultural meanings of “sex” vary over time and place; however, it fails to apply that insight to a critical analysis of the foundational categories of “sex” and “sexual,” both of which are equated in the passage with the “genital.”
-What is the difference, a skeptical reader might ask, between a history of sexuality and a history of genitality, either in “America” or elsewhere?
+Typical of much social-constructivist historiography that treats sexuality as an object of study, this epistemological compromise is notable in two ways: it draws on and confirms the key insight of constructivist research on the history of sexuality by insisting that the social and cultural meanings of “sex” vary over time and place; however, it fails to apply that insight to a critical analysis of the foundational categories of “sex” and “sexual,” both of which are equated in the passage with the “genital.”
+Isn’t there a difference, a skeptical reader might ask, between a history of sexuality and a history of genitality, either in “America” or elsewhere?

 Given the scope of this new research, one danger today may be that sex is being asked to do too much critical and conceptual work (Eng, Halberstam, and Muñoz 2005).
-Such a worry opens onto a more political version of the question that has restructured much of the recent historiography: how, to what ends, and in what specific contexts have scholars and activists generated the intellectual abstractions and disciplinary frameworks that allow for the treatment of sex as an entity that stands on its own?
-An answer to this question would need to take into account several heterogeneous developments in the latter half of the twentieth century: the midcentury naturalization of sex as the core of identity formation and psychological development; the late-century move to isolate sex as a category of analysis located at the center of lesbian-gay and queer studies; the rise of a gay neoconservatism that insists on bracketing the politics of sexuality from a wider social justice agenda; the many vernacular discourses and dissident practices that have clustered around sex and sexuality throughout the period (Vaid 1996; Duggan 2003; Burgett 2005; Reddy 2011; Spade 2011).
+Such a worry opens onto a more political version of the question that has restructured much of the recent historiography: How, to what ends, and in what specific contexts have scholars and activists generated the intellectual abstractions and disciplinary frameworks that allow for the treatment of sex as either an identity or practice that stands on its own?
+An answer to this question would need to take into account several heterogeneous developments in the latter half of the twentieth century: the midcentury naturalization of sex as the core of identity formation and psychological development, the late-century move to isolate sex as a category of analysis located at the center of lesbian-gay and queer studies, the rise of a mainstream(ing) gay and lesbian movement that insists on bracketing the politics of sexuality from a wider social justice agenda, and the many vernacular discourses and dissident practices that have clustered around sex and sexuality throughout the period (Vaid 1996; Duggan 2003; Burgett 2005; Reddy 2011; Spade 2011).
 These diverse intellectual, political, and social formations are neither reducible to a core ideology nor elements of a linear history.
 But they do suggest that one challenge for future work organized around the keyword “sex” may be to produce research that is more episodic than sequential, more local (and translocal) than national.
 Such scholarship needs to focus both on those moments when and places where “sex” becomes available as an isolable way of thinking about and experiencing oneself and one’s relations to others and on those moments when and places where “it” does not.
-The corresponding task, which may call for even greater inventiveness and creativity, involves the archiving and cultivation of alternative vocabularies for thinking and talking about bodies, pleasures, and the political and ethical relations between and among them.
+The corresponding task, which may call for even greater inventiveness and creativity, involves the archiving and cultivation of alternative vocabularies for thinking and talking about bodies, sensations, and pleasures as well as the political and ethical relations among them.